olalium/face-prediction-rs/README.md

 # face-prediction-rs
-Face prediction using rust ORT library and the UltraFace model.
+Face prediction CLI using rust ORT library and the UltraFace model.
 Iterates input folder and draws bounding boxes on all images within file

 # Setup
 1. download the [Ultra face](https://github.com/onnx/models/tree/main/vision/body_analysis/ultraface) 640 onnx model and put it in `[model_path]`